rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-013/index.md

 [SIMple Physics][simple-physics-site] by [@mkhan45] is a set of educational physics simulators meant to help students and teachers conduct labs without expensive equipment or in person classes.
-Each simulator uses serializeable graphs, object inspection, Lua scripting, and a few other features to help students learn.
+Each simulator uses serializable graphs, object inspection, Lua scripting, and a few other features to help students learn.
 Currently, there is a simulator for mechanics/projectile motion and one for universal gravitation, but the goal is to include one for electronics/magnetism and one for waves/optics.